team-alembic/ash_ai/README.md

 1. Must be made agnostic to provider.
    Right now it works directly with Open AI, using an environment variable.
-2. There are limits to the amount of functions that can be provided when chatting if there are too many resources/actions, we need to group them and allow the chat bot to ask to expand on groups of functions (via a tool).
-3. Some easier to do the chat on a loop where the interface is something like a chat window in liveview.
+2. Some easier ways to do the chat on a loop where the interface is something like a chat window in liveview.
+Streaming responses to callers.
-4. Some kind of management of how much of the context window we are using.
+3. Some kind of management of how much of the context window we are using.
 How much chat history, how big the functions are.
-5. A string format for filters (maybe) so we can give it a format instead of a massive json schema of filters.
-6. Customization of the initial system prompt.
+4. Customization of the initial system prompt.
-7. At _least_ one test should be written :D
+5. At _least_ one test should be written :D

 ## What else ought to happen?